 You’ll never have more fun than at the Chicago Loop.
 The Loop is the official downtown Chicago, and its boundaries extend from the Chicago River to Ida B. Wells Drive and Lake Michigan on the East.
 The Loop is home to various nightclubs and bars for you and your date to enjoy.

-There’s something for everyone at the Chicago Loop, whether it’s a chic lounge, bars, breweries, late-night eateries, or fun dancing.
 Some of the best bars in the Loop include the Commons Club, Cindy’s, and the Elephant and Castle Pub and Restaurant.
-The Loop also includes nightclubs such as the Ace Bounce, a self-described Fight Club, and the Cerise.
-You can also take in views of the Chicago skyline through rooftop bar AIRE.
+The Loop includes nightclubs such as the Ace Bounce, a self-described Fight Club, and the Cerise.
+You can also take in views of the Chicago skyline through the rooftop bar AIRE.

 Best of all, everything is within walking distance or only a short Uber or Lyft drive away.
 When partying at the Loop, stay nearby at one of the fabulous 5-star or 4-star hotels.
 Hotel Wacker is a choice place to lay your head.